Sunday, March 18, 2012

 Workshop Proposals & Deadline

+The deadline for workshop proposals has also been moved up by one month to April 15.
 Please consider offering a workshop.
 See the CWC registration form for more details.

-Deadline for proposals: May 15, 2012.
+Deadline for proposals: April 15, 2013.

 Scholarships